 Advanced Technology and Techniques

-Over the decades SERVPRO of Southwest Waukesha County has seen a rapid advancement in the technology and techniques used in the restoration industry.
-SERVPRO of Southwest Waukesha County has come a long way of a crew, a truck and some paperwork.
-Our crews today are seen with iPads and other technologies.
-These advancements allow SERVPRO of Southwest Waukesha County Professionals to restore a property back to pre loss condition quickly, reliably, and more effectively.
+Over the past few decades, SERVPRO of Southwest Waukesha County has seen a rapid advancement in the technology and techniques used in the restoration industry.
+These advancements allow SERVPRO of Southwest Waukesha County to restore your property back to preloss condition quickly, reliably, and more effectively.

 The Institute of Inspection Cleaning and Restoration Certification (IICRC) sets practical standards for restoration and cleaning.
 The IICRC S500 Water Damage Guide is a specific set of practical standards that incorporate the field of psychometry, which involves the manipulation of temperature and relative humidity to remove moisture and dry a property quickly and effectively.